“I call upon the Lord who is worthy to be praised, and I am saved from my enemies.” (Psalm 18:3)

 Amazing concept, this mysterious gift of an invitation to call on God whenever we desire.

-We call out desperately like a drowning victim in the midst of the sea to the captain on his vessel close by.
+We call out desperately like a drowning victim in the midst of the sea to the captain on the vessel close by.
 We call like a stranded driver on the side of the road who cannot make it down the highway without assistance.
-We call like a wounded patient to the physician with healing in his hands.
+Like a wounded patient, we call to the physician with healing in his hands.
 In the manner of a soldier on the front lines or a first responder battling an inferno, we call for rescue and await reinforcements’ arrival.

 Our Lord promises to save us from our enemies on every side.
-Fear prowls like an enemy to paralyze and bind.
+Fear prowls like an adversary to paralyze and bind.
 Pride moves in as ferocious foe to blind us and hinder our growth.
 Unforgiveness and bitterness are enemies that suffocate and destroy.
 Jealousy and envy padlock our hearts like enemies, too.
-Robbers, stealers, cripplers all.
-And God is Savior from their beastly hold.
+Robbers, stealers, cripplers all, and God is Savior from their beastly hold.

 “In my distress I called upon the LORD; to my God I cried for help.
 From his temple he heard my voice, and my cry to him reached his ears…He sent from on high, he took me; he drew me out of many waters.
 He rescued me from my strong enemy and from those who hated me, for they were too mighty for me.
 They confronted me in the day of my calamity, but the Lord was my support.
 He brought me out into a broad place; he rescued me, because he delighted in me” (Psalm 18:6, 16-19).